-This report sets out the proposed fees and charges for 2024/25 for the services within the remit of this committee.
+This report sets out the proposed fees and charges for 2024/25 for the services within the remit of this committee and summarises the overall changes for all Committees.
 Fees and charges determined by the council are reviewed annually, and this forms part of the budget setting process.
 Changes to fees and charges agreed by this committee will come into effect on 1 April 2024 unless otherwise stated in the report.

 This report forms part of the process of agreeing a budget for 2024/25 and setting next year's Council Tax.
-Following consideration by this Committee at its meeting on 7 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 and savings budget proposals for services within the remit of the Committee and the other Policy Advisory Committees.
+Following consideration by this Committee at its meeting on 11 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 and savings budget proposals for services within the remit of the Committee and the other Policy Advisory Committees.